Madaar49/Data-Science-1.TU_Darmstadt_final_project/README.md

 ## Results
 - Hypothesis Testing
-  - Hypothesis testing was done to test the suitablity of  to be a relevant predictor since the correlation coeff of 0.39 shows that RH seems like a weak predictor variable.
+  - Hypothesis testing was done to test the suitablity of 'RH' to be a relevant predictor of 'PE', since the correlation coeff of 0.39 shows that RH seems like a weak predictor variable.
 The results from the hypothesis testing showed that at a p-value of 0.0000 which is less than the significant level of 0.05 therefore RH is a good predictor of PE
 - Experimental Models
   - Experimental models using MLR and MLR-Polynomial regressors showed no significant difference in `MAE`, `MSE` and `RMSE` values
 - Final Models